OmarLT-222/Orlek222-MusicBot/README.md

 # Orlek222-MusicBot
- Repository for a Discord Music Bot
+ Repository for a Discord Music Bot, made in python.